vkostyanetsky/CurrencyRatesCrawler/README.md

 This is a set of scripts intended to effectively crawl currency exchange rates on the Central Bank of United Arabian Emirates, and then allow another app to get it via REST service.

+## 🙃 How to set up it?

+You can use any settings presented in [config.yaml].
+All of them are commented, so it seems to me that I don't need to explain meaning of each setting key once again here.

+## 🙃 How to start it?

+You have to set up periodical running for both of Python scripts, [load_current.py] and [load_history.py].

 <!--

 ```ad-example